isomerpages/pmo-nccs/media/speeches/_posts/2016-10-25-opening-address-by-mr-masagos-zulkifli-minister-for-the-environment-and-water-resources-at-the-opening-ceremony-of-the-asia-clean-energy-summit-conference-and-exhibition-25-october-2016.md

 layout: post
-title: Opening Address by Mr Masagos Zulkifli, Minister for the Environment and Water Resources, at the Opening Ceremony of the Asia Clean Energy Summit Conference and Exhibition, 25 October 2016
+title: Opening Address by Mr Masagos Zulkifli, Minister for the Environment and Water Resources, at the Opening Ceremony of the Asia Clean Energy Summit Conference and Exhibition
 subtitle: 25 Oct 2016
 permalink: /media/speeches/opening-address-by-mr-masagos-zulkifli-minister-for-the-environment-and-water-resources-at-the-opening-ceremony-of-the-asia-clean-energy-summit-conference-and-exhibition-25-october-2016
 ---
-### OPENING ADDRESS BY MR MASAGOS ZULKIFLI, MINISTER FOR THE ENVIRONMENT AND WATER RESOURCES, AT THE OPENING CEREMONY OF THE ASIA CLEAN ENERGY SUMMIT CONFERENCE AND EXHIBITION, 25 OCTOBER 2016

-Mr Edwin Khew, Chairman, Sustainable Energy Association of Singapore;
+Mr Edwin Khew,
+<br>Chairman, Sustainable Energy Association of Singapore

-Prof Armin Aberle, General Chair of the 26th edition of the International Photovoltaic Science and Engineering Conference;
+Prof Armin Aberle,
+<br>General Chair of the 26th edition of the International Photovoltaic Science and Engineering Conference

 Distinguished Guests,